JakeSteam/blog-programming/_posts/2021-07-12-creating-a-mvvm-recyclerview-grid-with-quick-drag-and-drop-item-swapping-room-livedata-support-and-more.md

     - RecyclerView
 ---

 As part of my current project [BocaBase](https://twitter.com/BocaBase), I needed a grid of items that could be swapped around easily.
-Whilst there were a few answers on StackOverflow, most of them resulted in flickering animations, didn’t work with Room / LiveData / MVVM, or were awful to use!
+Whilst there were a few answers on StackOverflow, most of them resulted in flickering animations, didn't work with Room / LiveData / MVVM, or were awful to use!

 One of the biggest challenges is moving items when the items are loaded and sorted from a database.
-They must have their ordering changed in the database, moved within the RecyclerView’s adapter, AND visually be moved.
+They must have their ordering changed in the database, moved within the RecyclerView's adapter, AND visually be moved.

-Whilst the solution in this post definitely isn’t perfect, it’s much better than snippets I could find already.
-There’s a video preview below, and a [full Gist of the solution](https://gist.github.com/JakeSteam/b5739b3fbdd367a9fb624b85196d8fcc) is available, this post is mostly to point out the interesting parts of it.
+Whilst the solution in this post definitely isn't perfect, it's much better than snippets I could find already.
+There's a video preview below, and a [full Gist of the solution](https://gist.github.com/JakeSteam/b5739b3fbdd367a9fb624b85196d8fcc) is available, this post is mostly to point out the interesting parts of it.

 <div class="video-container"><span class="embed-youtube" style="text-align:center; display: block;"><iframe allowfullscreen="true" class="youtube-player" height="394" sandbox="allow-scripts allow-same-origin allow-popups allow-presentation" src="https://www.youtube.com/embed/78WBKo7e9Jw?version=3&rel=1&showsearch=0&showinfo=1&iv_load_policy=1&fs=1&hl=en-GB&autohide=2&wmode=transparent" style="border:0;" width="700"></iframe></span></div>
-*Note: The video also contains “merging” items together, which isn’t included in this tutorial.*
+*Note: The video also contains "merging" items together, which isn't included in this tutorial.*

 ## XML (table\_fragment.xml)